HoliestWoW/Purity-Classic/README.md

 * **Key Prohibition:** You may ONLY equip items that you have personally fished from the water (vendor-purchased fishing poles are an exception).

+### The Drunken Master

+The Way of the Staggering Fist.
+Years spent as the town drunk were not wasted.
+Countless barroom brawls have honed your clumsy stumbles into an unpredictable martial art.
+Your enemies see a swaying fool, but you are a master of chaotic grace, turning staggering into evasion and slurred shouts into battle cries.
+To fight with a clear head would be to forget your training; only in the haze of ale can you find true focus.

+* **The Path of the Citizen (Levels 1-20):**
+    * Before level 21, you must prove yourself as a productive citizen.
+    * You must achieve a skill of 150 in at least TWO primary professions.
+* **The Drunken Master (Level 21+):**
+    * At level 21, your professions are checked.
+If you fail, the challenge ends.
+    * From level 21 on, you must be 'Drunk' or 'Smashed' to initiate combat.

 ---

 ## Class-Specific Challenges